awillats/clinc/figures/figure_requests.md

 ![](/figures/misc_figure_sketches/circuit_intervention_entropy_mockup.png)
 </details>

+- [ ] circuit node names need to be more legible?
+  - alt. can make it clear in the bracket which node is which
+- [ ] needs quant embedding in top right
+- [ ] add row label indicators

 ### Stronger intervention shapes correlation, resulting in more data-efficient inference with less bias
 `Explain why closed-loop helps - bidirectional variance control`